Server Jobs in USA with Visa Sponsorship

 Do restaurants sponsor work visas for server positions?

-Most standalone restaurants lack the resources to sponsor H-1B visas for server roles, but large hospitality employers such as resort hotels and cruise lines regularly file H-2B petitions for seasonal server positions.
+Most standalone restaurants lack the resources to sponsor H-1B visas for server roles, but large hospitality employers such as resort hotels and cruise lines regularly file H-2B visa petitions for seasonal server positions.
 The H-2B visa is designed for temporary non-agricultural work and covers food service roles during peak seasons.
 Employers must demonstrate a temporary or seasonal need and prove that no qualified U.S. workers are available.

 What kind of employers sponsor H-2B visas for servers?